 Ah Buc-ee's.
 The uniquely Texan oasis in the vast wilderness of roadways that crisscross our great state.
 Where would we be without your beaver nuggets, your candied jalapeños and your tie-died Buc-ee's logo t-shirts?
 Where else can we stop at a gas station in the middle of nowhere to buy both barbecue and home decor?
 Road trips wouldn't be the same if we didn't have the guaranteed clean restrooms waiting at every location.
 Not to mention all the flavors of fudge or beef jerky you could ever dream of.

 Your sign is a beacon of happiness, glowing on the highways of life.
 Yes, Texans love Buc-ee's about as much as we love chili, bluebonnets, and Sam Houston.
 So if you love the store, here are a few things you may not know about the Texan convenience store.

 Currently, the store's cashiers start out at $13 per hour, and Team Leaders can make up to $18 per hour, and Assistants make even more.
 That's more than most people start out making as a college graduate.
 For comparison, standard cashier pay hovers around $8 at most other places.
 Each location states the employee pay above the door so you can see it as you exit.

 9. They literally have the cleanest bathrooms in America.

 That's not an exaggeration.
 Buc-ee's won a contest hosted by Cintas Corporation that awarded them the title of "Cleanest Bathrooms in America".
-To win first prize they beat out a restaurant in Arizona and a hotel in Chicago, (number 2 and number 3, respectively).
-Clean bathrooms is one of the precepts Buc-ee's owners founded their store on, so it's no surprise they've won this award.
+To win the first prize they beat out a restaurant in Arizona and a hotel in Chicago, (number 2 and number 3, respectively).
+Clean bathrooms are one of the precepts Buc-ee's owners founded their store on, so it's no surprise they've won this award.
 The Buc-ee's that received the honor is in New Braunfels.